MISTY-pipeline/spectacle/docs/registries.rst

 Registries
 ==========

-Spectacle uses an internal database of ions in order to look up information like the oscillator strength, gamma values, and centroid on lines.
-The default ion registry is extensive and loaded by default.
+Spectacle uses an internal database of ions in order to look up relevant atomic line information (specifically, oscillator strength, gamma values, and restframe wavelength).
+Spectacle provides an extensive default ion registry taken from Morton 2003.
 However, it is possible for users to provide their own registries.

-Registries are searched for the closest centroid information when used in line fitting, or are directly queried for named ions in the case where users provide line name information.
+Spectacle searches the line registry for an atomic transition with the closest restframe wavelength to the line in question.
+Alternatively, users can provide a specific set of lines with associated atomic information for Spectacle to use.

 .. code-block:: python

     >>> from spectacle.registries import line_registry
     >>> import astropy.units as u

-Users can query the registry by passing in :math:`\lambda_0` information for an ion
+Users can query the registry by passing in the restframe wavelength, :math:`\lambda_0`, information for an ion

 .. code-block:: python